Nuno Castel-Branco, historian of science at All Souls College, Oxford

 Former Fellow at

-I Tatti (Harvard Univeristy)
+I Tatti (Harvard University)

 Max Planck Institute (Germany)